connorswitala/Computational-Fluid-Dynamics/README.md

 ## Perfect Gas Solver

-Running the program solve_perf_gas will bring up an option to use a preset case and set your own case.
+Running the program solve_perf_gas will bring up an option to use a preset case or set your own case.
 Entering "preset" will run the case that is set up in perfgassolver/main.cpp.
 Using "set" will run you through a list of steps to set up the solver.
 It outputs a .dat file for plotting in Tecplot or Matlab.
 (Maybe Paraview as well, but I haven't tried it.)

 ## Real Gas Solver